 Present day me is a little less angsty now, or tries to be, but there are still fears that I am learning how to overcome each time I encounter them.

-My fears stem from an immense fear of inadequacy.
-I stress over being enough for everyone that I love; am I the type of daughter my parents hope I am?
+My fears stem from an immense worry of inadequacy.
+I stress over being enough for everyone that I love.
+Am I the type of daughter my parents hope I am?
 Am I doing all I can to be the sister my siblings need?
-What do I need to do to become a better friend or girlfriend, to measure up with my loved ones?
+What do I need to do to become a better friend or wife, to measure up with my loved ones?

 I stress on being enough for my future career.
 The problem is, I spend more time worrying than changing the outcome.
 This is most definitely not a healthy way to handle a challenge in life; stress will cause me to retrogress steps back, not progress.

 I know how terrible it is to tear myself apart, yet I constantly do.
 I’d like to think it’s because if I tear myself down more than any other person gets to, then it would not affect me since it’s not something I’ve already cruelly said to myself.
 That’s how I rationalize the criticism toward myself.

 I know praying is always a solution, but I also find solace in songs that I happen to stumble upon.
 Those are ones I need the most because they hit directly in my heart.
 Sure, I’ll play the sad songs that would remind me of someone or some experience, but I was able to write during these times– weird, right?
 It’s as if I couldn’t stop writing new ideas; I indulged in this state as a way to make a breakthrough with what I have written.

 After I manage to push through the waterworks that I am mostly known to produce, I seek advice and comfort in my sister, someone that I trust wholeheartedly.
 She always comforts me and lets me talk out my current situation before she states her gentle input.